 Over recent years, mobility management at the University of Bergamo has focused on promoting sustainable mobility for commuting to and from university.
 Certain action has been taken, such as the contribution to the payment of public transport for professors, staff and students, a CO2 calculator that enables anyone with a UNIBG account to find out how sustainable their movements to and from the University are, and the possibility of using pedalassisted e-bicycles over three years by paying a small contribution.
-One of the latest actions taken are the Living Labs.
+One of the latest actions, taken together with the Municipality of Bergamo, are the Living Labs.